-This project is in response to the Home Secretary’s pledge in July to “pilot a scheme to manage vulnerable women in the community who would otherwise be detained at Yarl’s Wood”2 in response to the follow-up report3 by Stephen Shaw into the welfare in detention of vulnerable persons.
-The aim of the pilot will be to improve voluntary engagement with the immigration system for asylum seekers who would otherwise be detained whilst being supported in the community to resolve their immigration status in a more humane and cost-effective way.
+This project was in response to the Home Secretary’s pledge in July to “pilot a scheme to manage vulnerable women in the community who would otherwise be detained at Yarl’s Wood”2 in response to the follow-up report3 by Stephen Shaw into the welfare in detention of vulnerable persons.
+The aim of the pilot was to improve voluntary engagement with the immigration system for asylum seekers who would otherwise be detained whilst being supported in the community to resolve their immigration status in a more humane and cost-effective way.

 Action Foundation endorse the principles of an ‘Alternative to Detention’ (AtD)4 in placing clients, who would otherwise be detained, in locally managed accommodation.
 Engaging in this work is in line with our philosophy of working with destitute people seeking asylum (who have no recourse to public funds) whilst in the community, assisting them to maintain contact with the UKVI, access legal, health and other services necessary to build sufficient trust to generate outcomes which satisfy all stakeholders in resolving client’s immigration status.